yambo-code/LetzElPhC/docs/inputs_outputs/output_elph.md

 | `Quadrupole_tensor` | float | `[natoms, pol, pol, pol]` | Quadrupole tensor `(atom, efield, qgrad, atom_direction)`. |

 !!! info "Additional info on tensors"
     If the LetzElPhC code detects the files `tensors.xml` and `quadrupole.fmt` in the `ph_save` directory, their contents are read and stored in the corresponding variables.
-If these files are not present, the associated variables are automatically initialized to zero.
+If these files are not present, the associated variables are set to zero.

 !!! tip "Reading `ndb.elph` with `YamboPy`"
     The electron-phonon matrix elements, phonon polarization vectors and frequencies stored in the `ndb.elph` database can be accessed with `YamboPy` using the `LetzElphElectronPhononDB` class: